Comfort Promotion: Guided Imagery - CE/NCPD

 UNEXPECTED OUTCOMES

-- Patient is not able to concentrate on technique because of intense pain.
+- Patient is not able to concentrate on the guided imagery technique because of intense pain.

 DOCUMENTATION

-- Alterations in patient’s condition (e.g., changes in blood pressure, pulse, respiration, skin condition; reports of dizziness)
+- Changes in patient’s condition (e.g., blood pressure, pulse, respiration, skin condition; reports of dizziness)

-- Unusual responses to techniques (e.g., uncontrolled or aggravated pain)
+- Patient’s unusual responses to techniques (e.g., uncontrolled or aggravated pain), if any

 - Education